D4vRAM369/D4vRAM/README.md

 ## 🇬🇧 English

-- 👋 Hi, I'm @D4vRAM and I'm a programmer apprentice, aspiring Dev, and on the gradual path to becoming the developer I want to be!
+- 👋 Hi, I'm @D4vRAM and I'm a self-taught programming student, gradually working my way up to becoming the developer I want to be!
 - 👀 I'm interested in Linux, programming, scripting, app development, machine learning, AI, ethical hacking, pentesting, and cryptography!
 I love downloading, testing, and learning about all kinds of apps and software (as many as I can).
 With Magisk/MagiskDelta/Kitsune or KernelSU, you can do amazing things on an Android phone, and with LSPosed added to the mix, you're open to a wide range of possibilities and customization.
 I'm also learning Python, going deeper into Bash (very underrated), TypeScript, JavaScript...
 A little bit of everything but little by little, without taking on too much and without rushing, learning gradually.
 I'm currently studying mainly through Project-Based Learning (PBL) or Learning Based on Projects (ABP) as it's called in Spanish, with the help of AI, taking a lot of notes, and exporting chats to study them beforehand with the code in front of me, going even deeper into concepts I'm still learning.
 I also want to create web applications, in addition to those for Android and iOS (more on the latter later), as well as software compatible with Linux and obviously also with Windows (although I'm Team Linux 🐧 but not in the extremist category, I already overcome that stage) 😝
 I'm also very interested in creating Magisk and LSPosed modules.
 I find it fascinating!
 But hey, that's a lot, isn't it?
 So, step by step, friends!
 Be consistent, have patience, perseverance, and dedication.
 That's the key.